-Normally GCSE English language and mathematics at grade Cor grade 4 or above, plus one of the following
+Normally GCSE English language and mathematics at grade C or above or grade 4 or above, plus one of the following

-• 112 UCAS points including at least 64 points from two A levels or equivalent BTEC National qualifications.
+• 104 UCAS points including at least 64 points from two A levels or equivalent BTEC National qualifications.
 We accept AS levels.
-We accept General Studies.
+We accept general studies

 New UCAS tariff points system for courses starting from September 2017.
 This is significantly different to the current points system and uses an alternative method of calculation.
 You can find information about these changes on the UCAS website and use the UCAS tariff calculator to work out your points.

 • Access – an Access to HE Diploma with at least 45 credits at level 3 and 15 credits at level 2.
 At least 15 level 3 credits must be at merit grade or above, in a media-related programme from a QAA-recognised Access to HE course, or an equivalent Access to HE certificate